 Astros slugger Yordan Alvarez hits balls that make everyone in the ballpark look up, (Photo by F. Carter Smith)

 Kyle Tucker gives the Astros an important weapon.
+One who never seems to be fazed by anything.
 (Photo by F. Carter Smith)

 Framber Valdez brings the heat for the Houston Astros.
 (Photo by F. Carter Smith)

 Luis Garcia has gone from afterthought to essential Astros arm.
 (Photo by F. Carter Smith)

 Carlos Correa was a lifeline of this Astros runs in many ways.
 (Photo by F. Carter Smith)

 Houston Astros manager Dusty Baker always tries to keep his team steady — and focused on the big prize.
 (Photo by F. Carter Smith)

 Astros owner Jim Crane was always bullish on this team's World Series chances.
 (Photo by F. Carter Smith)

 Jose Altuve and Kyle Tucker know how to celebrate big October moments.
 (Photo by F. Carter Smith)

 Framber Valdez had his share of fun on clinch night.
 (Photo by F. Carter Smith)